Client work can be very stressful. With tight budgets, overworked team members, some scope creep, etc., circumstances can be awful.

 What clients really like – today and in future

-“You know what, Jill, what I absolutely love about them?
+“You know what, Jill, what we absolutely love about them?”
+Jill looked quizzically at Mike.

 And it’s all untriggered, unexpected.
-They just show up, alert us.
-And all without a bill.
+Frequently, they just show up, alert us, present ideas on how they see what’s happening – and all without a bill.

 We just love them!”